planningcenter/icons/INSTALLATION.md

 Add the `file-loader` npm package (`yarn add file-loader`).

 Once installed, add the requisite config to `config/webpacker/environments`.
-This tellos webpack how to handle required SVG files.
+This tells webpack how to handle required SVG files.

+The `publicPath` option ensures that SVG use tags point at a relative `/packs` path, avoiding using the CloudFront asset host and generating cross-origin errors.

 ```js
 const { environment } = require("@rails/webpacker");